-We have audited the Financial Report, of the Neuroscience Research Australia Foundation (the Trust).
+We have audited the Financial Report, of the Neuroscience Research Australia Foundation (the Company).

-In our opinion, the accompanying Financial Report of the Trust is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including:
+In our opinion, the accompanying Financial Report of the Company is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, and sections 23(1)(d) and 24B of the Charitable Fundraising Act (NSW) 1991, including:

-- i. giving a true and fair view of the Trust's financial position as at 31 December 2020, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards - Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- i. giving a true and fair view of the Company's financial position as at 31 December 2021, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards - Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013 (ACNCR) and section 21 of the Charitable Fundraising Regulation (NSW) 2021.